adkrz/lenovo-yoga-11e-6th/kubuntu.md

 ```

 # Random screen flickering
 The screen blinking issue on Intel GPUs is known.
+What seems to help is adding kernel parameter `intel_iommu=igfx_off` to `/etc/default/grub`, then calling `update-grub` and reboot.
 The common solutions like adding `i915.enable_psr=0`, `xe.enable_psr=0` to kernel command line do not work.
-I still try to find the solution.

 # Hardware accelerated video playback
 Seems to be supported in both Firefox and Chrome, in X11 and Wayland.